-Pour chickpeas, lemon juice, salt, garlic, olive oil and sesame oil into food processor.
+Pour chickpeas, lemon juice, salt, garlic, olive oil and sesame oil/tahini into food processor.
 Blend until almost smooth, then add water, one tablespoon at a time, until it reaches the desired consistency.

-*the entire batch of hummus has about 18mg oxalates, so divided into four servings, each serving would be about 4.5mg.
+*the entire batch of hummus has about 18mg oxalates, when made with sesame oil, so divided into four servings, each serving would be about 4.5mg.

 - 1 13 oz jar of chickpeas or 1 2/3 cups/400ml cooked chickpeas

-- juice of half a lemon or more, to taste
+- juice of one lemon or less, to taste

 - 1/4 teaspoon salt